sibilsubramanian/js-concepts/README.md

 # Scope

-A scope is a certain region of a program where a defined variable exist and can be recognized.
+A scope is a certain region of a program where a defined variable exists and can be recognized.
 Beyond that it cannot be recognized.
-There are three type of scopes:
+There are three types of scopes:
 - Global scope
 - Function scope
 - Block scope